Sublime Magazine

 Sublime is an international sustainable lifestyle magazine.
-It is an independent bi-monthly print publication dedicated to making sustainability appealing.
+It's an independent bi-monthly print publication dedicated to making sustainability appealing.

 The magazine is based and published in Highgate, North London, and it is distributed in print to more than 30 countries worldwide.

 The company is subsidised solely by advertising and sales of the printed and digital copies.

 History

-Sublime was founded in 2004 by husband-and-wife Damian and Laura Santamaria.
-In March 2004, they gathered a group of 30 media industry people to test their concept.
+Sublime was founded in 2004 by husband and wife Damian and Laura Santamaria.
+In March 2004, they gathered a group of 30 media industry experts to test their concept.
 Out of these discussions, the core contributors team was formed.
-The concept was then promoted through events, thinktank meetings and the launch of the website.
-By 2005, Sublime had a group of 300 opinion-makers from around the world who were willing to be involved in spreading the Sublime philosophy.
+The concept was then promoted through events, think tank meetings and the launch of a website.
+By 2005, Sublime had assembled a group of 300 opinion-makers from around the world who were willing to be involved in spreading the Sublime philosophy.

 Issue 0 (taster issue) was launched in September 2006, with 200,000 copies inserted into The Times and the Waitrose magazine.
 Issue 1 was published in January 2007 with the theme `reversing the order` featuring model Alek Wek on the front cover.

-In the early days of the magazine's production, it was featured in an advertisement that was displayed in front of the Queen at the opening of St Pancras railway station in a video called The New Age of Travel.
-The magazine cover featured prominently at the beginning as a woman read it on the train.

-It has also appeared in a video on Current TV, with the caption: "Beauty isn't skin deep.
-Sublime magazine launches the first international ethical glossy."

-The magazine has featured advertisers such as Rolex (Award for Enterprise), Divine Chocolate, Nikon, Kuoni Travel, Missoni, Rado, Oxfam, Barclays Wealth, Weleda, IWC, Lexus, Lavazza, Smart, Ben & Jerry's, Zegna and Paul Smith parfums amongst others.

 Topics

 Sublime covers topics such as nature, energy, fashion, technology, design and architecture, culture, food and well-being.
 There is a strong emphasis on community, fair trade, natural and organic products, clean technologies and sustainability.
-With regular features by Wayne Hemingway MBE, Jeremy Leggett, Dr Frances Corner, John Grant and Hanspeter Kuenzler. on recent and relevant topics.
-Music reviews, book reviews and an editorial also feature alongside other articles.
+Regular contributors include Wayne Hemingway MBE, Jeremy Leggett, Dr Frances Corner, John Grant and Hanspeter Kuenzler.
+Music reviews, book reviews and editorials also feature alongside other articles.

-Every issue of Sublime magazine has a topic or theme that the articles and other features inside relate to.
+Every issue of Sublime magazine has a topic or theme related to the articles and other features inside.
 Regeneration, Eclectic and Thinkers have been themes of past issues.